To first install CrossBox on your Mac, simply unzip

 by copying the Zip file from your Windows PC or VM where you installed Elements (it will be located in

 C:\Program Files (x86)\RemObjects Software\Elements\Toffeeor a similar folder) over to your Mac (for example via file sharing or by dragging it from the VM onto your Mac desktop,

 CrossBox.zip on the Mac.
 Unzipping it

 on Windows and then transferring the folder can cause the file rights to

 get mixed up so that the resulting .app will not launch correctly.

 To run CrossBox, you will need to install Mono 3.2 or later, which is available for free download here.
-And yes, we do realize that that is a bit ironic, but it has sound technical reasons.

 Please note that the new Mono 4.8 has some known bugs that prevent CrossBox from running properly.
 We recommend to sticking to Mono 4.7 or earlier to use CrossBox.
 If you must install Mono 4.8 or later for other reasons, you can run CrossBox from the Terminal by locating CrossBox.exe inside the .app bundle and then running

 Once CrossBox is installed on your Mac, connecting to it is easy.